-The Practicum is a requirement for all MPH students to comply with the Council on Education for Public Health (CEPH) accreditation requirements.
+The Applied Practice Experience is a requirement for all MPH students to comply with the Council on Education for Public Health (CEPH) accreditation requirements.

 The practicum is an integral component of professional training in public health, enabling students to observe and learn from professionals in the field.
 The Practicum allows students a significant opportunity to apply theoretical learning toward the achievement of practical goals and skills while under the supervision of a preceptor and faculty advisor.

 - Apply knowledge, techniques, and skills acquired in the classroom;

 - Provide students with a practical experience in an applied public health and/or community health setting;

 - Develop skills in the field of study;